david-deboer/covid_binned_data/README.md

 Run*.txt files have run meta-information

 ## Viewing software
-A very simple reader is provided called 'quickcsv'.
+A very simple reader is provided called 'quickcsv' to provide an initial glimpse.

 E.g. at your command prompt (in the directory where you installed) type './quickcsv.py'

 More sophisticated plots may be made by installing binc19 and using the methods there.
-These files are rough research-grade modules.
+These files are in-process research-grade modules to view time series of data.

 ## Generating software
 ![US States with centroid of cases over time](https://astro.berkeley.edu/~ddeboer/Confirmed_States_200426_time_centroid.png)